Queries

 write: []

-Each query definition is defined under it's unique id e.g. songs-by-genre and contains several options.
+Each query definition is defined under its unique ID - e.g. songs-by-genre - and contains several attributes.

 creator